How does online counselling work?

 - If you have any adaptations you require, or there's anything else I can do to help you feel more comfortable, do let me know.

-If you have any questions or queries, or would like to book in for a 15-minute intro call, please get in touch with me via my contact page.
+If you have any questions or queries, or would like to book in for a 15-minute intro call, please get in touch below.